-Even after the busy holiday season there are still a lot of Paris events in January.
-It might be chilly outside, but the winter soldes (sales) may help keep you warm — or try the immense home show, Maison & Objet.
-There's also a circus for entertainment, a major horse racing event in the woods of Vincennes, and our favorite event, Paris Fashion Week.
-No matter your interests, Paris events in January 2020 has something for you.
+January events in Paris kick off with the annual Chinese New Year parade and Lantern Festival starting January 25.
+It might be chilly outside, but the winter soldes (sales) will help keep you warm inside the big department stores.
+Or head to the immense home show, Maison & Objet.
+There's also the Pinder Circus for family entertainment, a major horse racing event in the woods of Vincennes, and our favorite event, Paris Fashion Week.
+No matter your interests, Paris events in January 2021 has something for you.

-The shopping frenzy starts on January 9th, 2020 with the grands magasins (department stores), boutiques, and designer outlets kicking off their annual winter sales.
+The shopping frenzy starts at the beginning of the second week of January with the grands magasins (department stores), boutiques, and designer outlets kicking off their annual winter sales.
 The sales are real, since these sales are approved by the government.

 By law, clearance sales are regulated by the French State and are held only two times during the year, in summer and winter.
 This is French retailers' only chance to clear out inventory from the last season.
 Over the five-week sales period, prices are gradually lowered to as much as 80%.
 As you'd expect, Parisians look forward to the annual soldes with anticipation.
 Also according to law, stores must legally prove that their marked-down inventory previously sold at full price.

 The French daily newspaper, Le Figaro, prints a useful guide a day before to help shoppers map out their retail adventures.
 Be warned, there are a few retailers who don't play along with the annual markdowns including Louis Vuitton and Hermes.
 (Boo!)

 Check these websites to find out what our favorite Paris department stores will feature in the sales —